kickfliph/Scripts/README.md

 Script
 ======

-Scripts made for administration using GNU/Linux Debian.
+Scripts made for administration using GNU/Linux